Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Add an AND gate to the logic for POWER\_ENABLE so that it is controlled by both the watchdog and the HW\_POWER\_OFF\_N line.

+## 2025-09-01

+Rework board to be the Fox Plus setup.
+Saved the old configuration in the CSKB_Base tag.